jmitch98/SolarSystem/README.txt

 5. STB_IMAGE - For texture loading (header only; shipped with source)

 To build, run the makefile in the root directory of the source code.

-Note on shaders: The shaders use shader model 3.00 es (same as the slides).
-They appear to work in the 18.04 VM, but if there are problems, please let me know.

 ========== Usage ==========